sprangular/sprangular/README.md

 ### Views

-Copy the template to your `app/assets/templates` directory.
+Copy any template from sprangular's source to the `app/assets/templates` directory in the host app.
 The host app's version always takes presidence.

 ### Controllers/Resources